dell/csm-docs/content/docs/installation/helm/unity.md

     > Operation complete
     ------------------------------------------------------
     ```
-    Results
+    Results:

-    At the end of the script unity-controller Deployment and DaemonSet unity-node will be ready, execute command **kubectl get pods -n unity** to get the status of the pods and you will see the following:
+    At the end of the script unity-controller Deployment and DaemonSet unity-node will be ready, execute command `kubectl get pods -n unity` to get the status of the pods and you will see the following:

     * One or more Unity Controller (based on controllerCount) with 5/5 containers ready, and status displayed as Running.
     * Agent pods with 2/2 containers and the status displayed as Running.